Admissions At FASPS

 Positive discipline is a respectful and nurturing approach that teaches children self-control, responsibility, and problem-solving through guidance and encouragement.
 It focuses on connection before correction to help children learn from mistakes.
 It helps model respect, empathy, and accountability.

-Book a Call!
+Book A Call!

-Discover FASPS by signing up for a 15-minute video call with our Admissions team (either Pénélope Souquet or Lia Corrado)!
+Discover FASPS by signing up for a 15-minute video call with our admissions team (either Pénélope Souquet or Lia Corrado)!
 Ask all your questions and learn more about our harmonized bilingual program.
 We look forward to chatting with you soon!

-Admissions Team
+FASPS Admissions Team

 List of 1 members.